Passive Fire Protection

 Much of the PFP included in the supporting guidance documents is designed to ensure that in the event of fire, the occupants can escape from a building; fire will not spread easily within it or to other buildings; the fire and rescure service can attend safety; and the building will not collapse prematurely.

 As part of undertaking a fire risk assessment, fire risk assessors will need to undertake an evaluation of PFP in a building.
 Whilst much of the information given in the guide relates to the regulations listed above, this is mostly given in terms of fire-resistance using conventional failure criteria.
 In practice, smoke is one of the major causes of deaths in fire and consequently a competent risk assessor should concentrate on passive fire protection measures that restrict the spread of smoke within the building.

-The European Association for Passive Fire Protection (EAPFP) has released a simple guide to CE-Marking for passive ...
+The European Association for Passive Fire Protection (EAPFP) has urged the European Commission (EC) to replace the ...